adrienbrunet/adrienbrunet.github.io/_posts/2016-08-27-my-browser-shouts-back.markdown

 SingForMe(myCoolLyrics);
 ```

-Here it is, hold thight Daft Punk, I'm coming at you!
+Here it is, hold tight Daft Punk, I'm coming at you!

 _Bonus part_: Do you want me to sing it?
 Let see what's behind `window.speechSynthesis.getVoices()`: a nice list of 20 voices!